-Step 1 – Create the A Record for New CM/MZ clients:
+Step 1 – Create the A Record

 - We serve your content from xyz.chambermaster.com or xyz.memberzone.com, depending on your product, where xyz is the name of your business or organization.
 However, you will most likely want to brand those pages by using your own domain name.
 This is highly recommended as it assists on Google Analytics and SEO.
 Here are some examples:

 - To allow your content to be available at a similar location, you or your web developer will need to login to your DNS server and create an “A” (address) type record of “business”, “tourism”, “members” (or whatever you decide to call the record) and point it to the IP address “184.108.40.206”

 - Once your “A” records have been created, continue on to Step 2.